-To support equity in our grantmaking practices, funds granted from the Effing Foundation can be used for literally anything that helps to accomplish the project.
-Our grantees have used their Effing grants towards travel expenses; stipends for grantees to be able to afford to devote time to their projects; supplies and equipment; venue rental; and payments for performers, video editors, and sound crew, to name a few.
+To support equity in our grantmaking practices, funds granted from the Effing Foundation can be used for literally anything that helps to accomplish the work.
+Our grantees have used their Effing grants towards travel expenses; stipends for grantees to be able to afford to devote time to their work; supplies and equipment; venue rental; and payments for performers, video editors, and sound crew, to name a few.

 If you are asked to submit a full grant application, we may later ask your permission to share specific excerpts of those materials, but by default everything is assumed to be private and is only shared within our organization to the staff who review proposals, the Advisory Council (who review proposals), and the Board of Directors (who review proposals and make final funding decisions).

 If you, your group, or your organization is selected to receive a grant, we expect you to:

 - Help promote our fundraising campaign that will pay for your grant.

 - Use your grant funds towards the project/work that you submitted to us in your application.